eyosen/PI-Web-API-Client-VBA/docs/Api/AnalysisApi.md

 [[Back to top]](#) [[Back to API list]](../../DOCUMENTATION.md#documentation-for-api-endpoints) [[Back to Model list]](../../DOCUMENTATION.md#documentation-for-models) [[Back to DOCUMENTATION]](../../DOCUMENTATION.md)

 # **GetSecurityEntriesWithHttpInfo**
-> GetSecurityEntriesWithHttpInfo(string webId, string nameFilter = null, string selectedFields = null)
+> GetSecurityEntriesWithHttpInfo(string webId, string nameFilter = null, string selectedFields = null, string webIdType = null)

 Retrieve the security entries associated with the analysis based on the specified criteria.
 By default, all security entries for this analysis are returned.